BigNoid/script.skinshortcuts/resources/docs/advanced/Managing widgets.md

 <onclick>SendClick(312)</onclick>
 ```

+## Prevent user editing widgetName

+By default, when using gui 312 to select a widget, Skin Shortcuts will show a keyboard dialog after the widget has been selected so that the user can edit the widgetName property.

+If your skin doesn't show the widgetName property, you can disable this function by including the following in the skins [overrides.xml](./overrides.md) file:-

+`<widgetRename>False</widgetRename>`

 ## Returned properties

 For every widget that is selected, five properties will be added to the menu item.
 For widgets you have defined, or for defaults set via `<widgetdefaultnode />`, they will be the values you have defined.